Menu

 --

-Worried cargo.
-Cargo which liquid permeates, emits bad smells and powder.
-It refers to raw skins, salt fish, fertilizer, cement, copra, fish meal, etc., and can be stacked separately from clean cargo.
-(Anti) clean cargo
+Poor cargo.
+Cargo that soaks out, foul odors and powders.
+Raw leather, salt fish, fertilizer, cement, copra, fish meal, etc., which are stacked separately from clean cargo.
+Clean cargo

 Terminal operator

-The operator of the container terminal.
-In addition to overseeing the entire container system at ports, in Japan, a licensee under the Port Transport Business Act (port Transport Contractors) under the Port Transport Business Act are engaged in the work.
+The operating entity of the container terminal.
+In addition to overseeing the entire container system in ports and harbors, in Japan, a licensee (port carrier) under the Port Carriage Business Act is carried out as a worker.

-A quay with stronger earthquake resistance than usual that can transport emergency supplies and secure economic activities immediately after the disaster in the event of a large-scale earthquake.
+In the event of a large-scale earthquake, a quay that has been more earthquake-resistant than usual that can transport emergency supplies and secure economic activities immediately after the disaster.

-It is developed to accommodate container ships that are becoming larger, and generally refers to a container terminal with a "seismic-resistant quay with a depth of 16m or more."
+It is developed to respond to growing container ships, and generally refers to a container terminal with a "quake-resistant reinforced quay with a depth of 16 m or more".

-This means that the ship cannot arrive at the port due to congestion on the quay or delay in cargo handling.
+This refers to a state in which the ship cannot land due to congestion on the quay or delay in cargo handling, and is berthed in the port.

-Major cargo that accounts for the majority of the volume.
+Major cargoes that account for a large portion of the volume.
 Base cargo

 Pacific Route Consultation Agreement